avinash-selvan/Multi-agent-AI-Persona/README.md

 Inspired by the idea of turning inner dialogue into an intelligent, guided growth experience using AI.

-Built with 💻 and 🧘 by [Your Name].
+Built with 💻 and 🧘 by Avinash.